hanish3464/WORD-pytorch/SPECIAL_TEXT_DETECTION/README.md

-# Webtoon Text Detection based on CRAFT(Character-Region Awareness For Text detection)
+# TOON Text Detection based on CRAFT(Character-Region Awareness For Text detection)

-`Note : This is Webtoon Text(character) Detector with OpenCV and CRAFT.
+`Note : This is TOON Text(character) Detection, ESPECIALLY texts difficult to detect like text of EFFECT SOUNDS in toon.
+I implemented training code for CRAFT.
+And I am planning to train my own datasets with CRAFT to find difficult TEXT.
 It's not the final version code.
 I will the refine and update the code over and over again.`

 ## Character Region Awareness for Text Detection
 Youngmin Baek, Bado Lee, Dongyoon Han, Sangdoo Yun, Hwalsuk Lee (Submitted on 3 Apr 2019)

-The full paper is available at: https://arxiv.org/pdf/1904.01941.pdf
+The full paper is available at: [CRAFT paper](https://arxiv.org/pdf/1904.01941.pdf)

 ## Install Requirements:
 1、Pytorch>=0.4.1